-Memory pens are a great way to keep track of all your families adventures and are super easy to make.
+Memory pens are a great way to keep track of all your family’s adventures and are super easy to make.
 A friend, Mrs. Ann, that lives in a travel trailer and will be going full-time very soon (so exciting) actually gave me this idea.
-What I love about this idea is they take up very little space, they are inexpensive ($1 -$10 each), not heavy (huge concern in a RV), you can make them out of almost anything, and most places have many magnets, patches and pens to choose from.
+What I love about this idea is they take up very little space, they are inexpensive ($1 -$10 each), not heavy (a huge concern in an RV), you can make them out of almost anything, and most places have many magnets, patches, and pens to choose from.

-You only need a few things to get started: pin backs, badges or magnets, super glue, and somewhere to hang them.
-I personally like the pin backs with self adhesive which you can find in the jewelry section of a Wal-Mart, Michaels, Hobby Lobby, or buy them on Amazon in bulk like I do.
-I like the patches at state and national parks the best but I honesty let the kids pick out whatever they want.
+You only need a few things to get started: pinbacks, badges or magnets, super glue, and somewhere to hang them.
+I personally like the pin-backs with self-adhesive which you can find in the jewelry section of a Wal-Mart, Michaels, or Hobby Lobby, or buy them on Amazon in bulk as I do.
+I like the patches at state and national parks the best but I honestly let the kids pick out whatever they want.
 Sometimes we buy magnets or I have even used a brochure to make a pin.
 The girls pin these to their curtains that they close at night for privacy.

 To make a memory pin it only takes a couple of steps:

 - Find your favorite magnet or patch that you want to make into a pin.

 - Have your superglue ready (I like the gel kind because flows very slowly).

 - Take the Adhesive strip off the pin back.

 - Add super glue to the back of the pin